 The Overview and Scrutiny Committee monitors the decisions of the Cabinet or an individual Member of the Cabinet.
-It can, in certain circumstances, consider ‘calling-in’ a decision that has been made by the Cabinet or an individual member of the Cabinet but not yet implemented.
+It can, in certain circumstances, consider ‘calling-in’ a decision that has been made but not yet implemented.
 This enables the Committee to consider whether the decision is appropriate and ensure that all evidence has been presented to Cabinet for them to make the right decision.
 Pre-decision scrutiny is undertaken by monitoring items on the Council’s Forward Plan.

 The Committee reviews the Council’s performance within the Performance Management Framework and makes recommendations to the Cabinet/Service areas as appropriate, to ensure good performance levels are maintained.

-The Committee discharges the statutory functions arising under Section 19 Police and Justice Act 2006 relating to crime and disorder.
-The Committee also receives requests from Members in respect of Councillor Calls for Action.
+The Committee also discharges the statutory functions arising under Section 19 Police and Justice Act 2006 relating to crime and disorder.
+The Committee can also receive requests from Members in respect of Councillor Calls for Action.

 Audit and Risk Scrutiny Committee